-Entertain the baby.
-I usually turn the T.V. onto Mickey Mouse Clubhouse and that helps to keep him somewhat calm.
+- Entertain the baby.
+I usually turn the T.V. onto Mickey Mouse Clubhouse and that usually helps to keep him semi-calm.
 He loves that show and it’s fun for him.
-Also, we play with the facemask beforehand.
-I let him touch and play with it so he knows it’s not a torture device.
+Also, we play with the facemask beforehand and let him play touch and play with it, so he knows it’s not a torture device.

-Give treatments when he is very tired or even asleep.
+- Give treatments when he is very tired or even asleep.
 It’s hard for me to do this while he’s sleeping because it’s really hard for the baby to fall asleep with anyone in the room.
-He likes to be on his own when he goes down fully and reaching him in the crib is not an easy.
+He likes to be on his own when he goes down fully and reaching him in the crib is not an easy feat.
 Not to mention, any noise will wake him, so I opt to give him his treatments when he’s really, really tired.
-He will still fight me, but at a certain point he will get tired of fighting and will let me finish giving him his treatment and I don’t have to hunt for his face.
+He will still fight some, but at a certain point he will get tired of fighting and will let me finish giving him his treatment without chasing his face.

-Prep medicines out of his view.
+- Prep medicines out of his view.
 I used to prep the medicines in front of him, but then I realized that this would make him anxious.
-He knew what was coming and the moment he saw the medicine container he would start whining.
-I then started to pre[ everything out of view and it was a bit easier this way.
+He knew what was coming and the moment he saw the medicine container, he would start whining.

-If the mask freaks him out, just use the mouthpiece and point it towards his airway.
+- If the mask freaks him out, just use the pointed in his airway.
 Sometimes playing with the mask would work, other times it wouldn’t.
-Sometimes nothing would calm him down, so I would just take the tube, point the “smoke” towards his chin, that way he could breathe it in through his nose or mouth.
-As long as he got some of the treatment, we were ok.
+Sometimes nothing would calm him down, so I would just take the tub, point the “smoke” towards his chin, that way he could breathe it in via his noise or mouth.
+As long as he got some of the treatment in him, we were ok.